fastest-man-alive/microservices-test/README.md

 docker push asia-south1-docker.pkg.dev/microservices-test-ps/ingress-nginx/kube-webhook-certgen:v1.5.3
 ```

-🔧 Additional Steps
+🔧 Additional Steps<br>
-Add health checks for both apps (Spring Boot & Python Flask).
+- Add health checks for both apps (Spring Boot & Python Flask).

-Reserve a static regional IP for the Kubernetes load balancer.
+- Reserve a static regional IP for the Kubernetes load balancer.

-Update values.yaml of the Ingress Controller to use the static IP.
+- Update values.yaml of the Ingress Controller to use the static IP.

-(Optional) SSL configuration is not applied in this project due to lack of a domain.
+- SSL configuration is not applied in this project due to lack of a domain.

-Enable Horizontal Pod Autoscaling (HPA) in your Helm chart.
+- Enabled Horizontal Pod Autoscaling (HPA) in the Helm charts.

-🐍 Python Automation
+🐍 Python Automation<br>
 Install dependencies for GKE automation:
 ```bash
 apt install python3-pip